How to decide consensus? A combinatorial necessary and sufficient condition and a proof that consensus is decidable but NP-hard: Complexity of the consensus problem

 We give a brief informal sketch here of a construction that remedies this issue.
 We will create two new matrices $A_0(f), A_1(f)$ with the property that they form a consensus set if and only if old $A_0(f), A_1(f)$ formed a consensus set; however, any convergent infinite left-product of the new matrices must converge to a strictly positive matrix (which, consequently, can only be written as $v {\bf 1}^T$ with strictly positive $v$).
 These matrices are constructed exactly as before in Definition \ref{amatrix} from, however, new graphs $G_0(f), G_1(f)$ defined as follows.
 The new $G_0(f)$ is obtained by taking two copies of the old $G_0(f)$, adding links going from each of the $F$ nodes to all the nodes in its copy, and adding links going both ways between the two $F$ nodes.
 The new $G_1(f)$ is produced in the same way.
 We recommend the reader consult Figure \ref{doubledfig} for an illustration.

 Observe that if the old $\{A_0(f), A_1(f)\}$ was not a consensus set, the new matrices do not form a consensus set either.
-Indeed, by Remark \ref{pathremark} the old set was a consensus set if and only if there existed a sequence of the old $G_0(f), G_1(f)$ such that starting from $S$ one never reached $F$; this implies that in the same sequence of the new $G_0(f), G_1(f)$, paths starting from the two $S$ nodes never reach their corresponding $F$ nodes and so never intersect.
+Indeed, as we have argued the old set of matrices was a consensus set if and only if there existed a sequence of the old $G_0(f), G_1(f)$ such that starting from $S$ one never reached $F$; this implies that in the same sequence of the new $G_0(f), G_1(f)$, paths starting from the two $S$ nodes never reach their corresponding $F$ nodes and so never intersect.
 This implies the new matrices $A_0(f), A_1(f)$ do not form a consensus set.

 Conversely, if the old $\{A_0(f), A_1(f)\}$ was a consensus set, the new matrices form a consensus set as well.
 By Lemma \ref{pathlemma}, we know that that the old matrices formed a consensus set if and only if in any sequence of graphs there is a path of length $2(n+1)$ from each node to node $F$ (by going first to one of $\{S,F\}$ in at most $n+1$ steps and then either taking the self-loop at $F$ $n+1$ times or going from $S$ to $F$).
 It immediately follows that in any sequence of the new graphs, there is a path from any node to any other node of length $2(n+1)+2$.
-By Lemma \ref{secondequivalence}, this implies that $\{A_0(f), A_1(f)\}$ is a consensus set; moreover, it implies that any product of the matrices $A_0(f), A_1(f)$ of length $2(n+1)+2$ has entries bounded below by $(1/(2(m+1)(n+1)))^{2(n+1)+2}$, which menas that any limiting matrix of an infinite left-product must be positive. \end{remark}
+By item (5) of Lemma \ref{firstequivalence} this implies that $\{A_0(f), A_1(f)\}$ is a consensus set; moreover, it implies that any product of the matrices $A_0(f), A_1(f)$ of length $2(n+1)+2$ has entries bounded below by $(1/(2(m+1)(n+1)))^{2(n+1)+2}$, which means that any limiting matrix of an infinite left-product must be positive. \end{remark}